Omeros Corporation - Highly Promising Prospects

 Interestingly, OMS-721 is a molecule that can potentially be used to treat the kidney disease IgA nephropathy.
 Based on the company’s recent meeting with the FDA, approval can be achieved with only a single phase 3 trial: this will reduce significant expenses and expedite the approval.
 More importantly, the agency designated OMS-721 as an orphan drug (which will enable the company to charge a premium pricing, thus increasing its prospects substantially).

 In November, Omeros announced the phase 2 trial results for OMS-721.
 Of the four patients with IgA nephropathy, all showed reduction in proteinuria (which means that the disease is improved).
-Moreover, the effect was durable (because 3 out of 4 patients showed the albumin/creatinine ratios (“uACR”) reduction, ranging from 76%-86% a year later).
+Moreover, the effect was durable (because 3 out of 4 patients showed the albumin/creatinine ratios (“uACR”) reduction, ranging from 76% to 86% a year later).
 The fourth patient’s uACR, however, returned to 88% of baseline only after four months of treatment.
-Estimated glomerular filtration rate or eGFR (an indicator of the kidneys’ functioning) of the 3 patients ramped up to 57% (7 to 17 mL/min/1.73 m2).
+Estimated glomerular filtration rate or eGFR (an indicator of the kidneys’ functioning) of the three patients ramped up to 57% (7 to 17 mL/min/1.73 m2).
 As for the last patient, eGFR remained constant.
 Another positive note is that the drug demonstrated no seeming adverse effect.

 Enriched Clinical And Preclinical Pipeline

-Asides IgA nephropathy, the firm is also developing OMS-721 for atypical hemolytic uremic syndrome (disease in which red blood cells die, split and release uremia), stem cell transplant-associated TMA, and lupus nephritis plus other kidneys diseases.
+Asides IgA nephropathy, the firm is also developing OMS-721 for atypical hemolytic uremic syndrome (disease in which red blood cells die, split, and release uremia), stem cell transplant-associated TMA, and lupus nephritis plus other kidneys diseases.
 As for the preclinical franchises, the company is investigating at least seven other molecules for various conditions, including addiction/compulsive and movement disorders, paroxysmal nocturnal hemoglobinuria, surgical/traumatic bleedings, cancers, complement pathway diseases as well as demyelinating, metabolic and musculoskeletal disorders.

 Source: Dr. Tran BioSci (Adapted from Omeros)